 On the i386 architecture, the kirqd daemon periodically adjusts IRQ affinities in an attempt to balance interrupt load across CPUs.
 This daemon conflicts with interrupt-shielding and has been disabled by default in all RedHawk Linux kernel configurations through the IRQBALANCE kernel configuration option.
-It can be enabled by enabling the IRQBALANCE kernel parameter.
+It can be enabled with the kernel boot parameter "noirqbalance" or by enabling the IRQBALANCE kernel parameter.